This article discusses hydrostatic pressure definition and its calculation and also hydrostatic head in Robert type evaporator bodies and vacuum pans

 This hydrostatic head has pronounced effect in the boiling of massecuite as the brix of material or density goes on increasing progressively in boiling and it plays a vital role as the boiling point of massecuite increases with hydrostatic pressure.

-The high hydrostatic head raises the boiling point of massecuite in contact with heating surface particularly in the massecuite of lower portions of the calendria.
+The high hydrostatic head raises the boiling point of massecuite in contact with the heating surface, particularly in the massecuite of lower portions of the calendria.

-So hydrostatic head plays key role on messecuite level (strike height) on the above tube plate.
+So hydrostatic head plays a key role in messecuite level (strike height) on the above tube plate.

 The boiling massecuite, at a temperature of 80 to 90 0C (175 0F to 195 0F), has a specific gravity